Skip to content

 std::vector<Task> tasks;

-For simple types like int and double, the performance difference is negligible.
-But for classes containing std::string or other members that require dynamic memory allocation, emplace_back avoids an unnecessary construction and move.
+For simple types like int and double, there is virtually no performance difference between the two.
+But for classes with std::string or other members that require dynamic memory allocation, emplace_back can save an unnecessary construction and move.
 Make it a habit to prefer emplace_back.

-If you need to insert an element at a specific position in the middle, use insert:
+If you need to insert an element at an arbitrary position in the middle, use insert:

 cpp